clspeter/next-portfolio/README.md

 # next-protfolio

-This is a morden technology style website that fully responsive and animated which can showcases enginner's portfolio.
+This is a modern technology style website that fully responsive and animated which can showcases enginner's portfolio.

 All the infomation store in sanity.io which can be easy management.